AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-create.md

 1. In the main menu, click **[!UICONTROL Campaigns]**.

-1. Click the name of the campaign in which the placement will be included.
+1. Click the name of the campaign in which to include the placement.

 1. Above the data table, click **[!UICONTROL Create]**.
 In the [!UICONTROL Placement Types] section of the menu, click the placement type.